-This study has presented the first global picture of flood exposure categorised by different sized rivers.
-We introduced a simple geomorphological approach to delineating a river's flood susceptibility, which is suitable for global scale 'first look' studies such as this and importantly, allows an assessment of river network size independent of global flood model structural and computational limitations.
-We find that over 75% of the global flood exposure is in Asia, with China and India making up a significant proportion of this total.
-Streams (UDA 10-100 km2) and small rivers (UDA 100-1000 km2) are responsible for over half of India's flood risk.
-At the global scale, these rivers contribute to 45% of total flood exposure, emphasizing the importance of the incorporation of these smaller rivers into global flood risk studies.
-We find that large increases and decreases in flood exposure over the last forty years are a result of urbanisation, either inside the flood risk zone or outside of it.
+This study has presented the first global picture of flood exposure categorized by different sized rivers.
+We introduced a simple geomorphological approach to delineating a river's flood susceptibility, which is suitable for global-scale "first look" studies such as this and, importantly, allows for an assessment of river network size independent of global flood model structural and computational limitations.
+We find that over 75 % of the global flood exposure is in Asia, with China and India making up a significant proportion of this total.
+Streams (10-100 km2 UDA) and small rivers (100-1000 km2 UDA) are responsible for over half of India's flood risk.
+At the global scale, these rivers contribute to 45 % of total flood exposure, emphasizing the importance of the incorporation of these smaller rivers into global flood risk studies.
+We find that large increases and decreases in flood exposure over the last 40 years are a result of urbanization, either inside the flood risk zone or outside of it.
 The effect that the choice of population dataset had on exposure calculations differed between countries.
 Globally, this effect was most pronounced on smaller rivers, suggesting future studies that incorporate these smaller rivers should be careful in their choice of population data.
 Global flood models, the current tools for examining global flood risk, differ significantly in the size of their river networks.
-We found that the global flood exposure estimates differed by greater than a factor of 2 when calculated using the GFM river threshold which results in the largest river network (UDA >50 km2) compared to the river threshold which results in the smallest river network (UDA >5000 km2).
+We found that the global flood exposure estimates differed by more than a factor of 2 when calculated using the GFM river threshold that results in the largest river network (UDA > 50 km^2) compared to the river threshold that results in the smallest river network (UDA $> 5000 \text{ km}^2$).
 These differences were often more pronounced at the national level.